Regulated market: Changes in regulation

 Regulation is subject to changes over time, due to both technological advances as well as the change in attitude towards regulation in general.
 An example for industries that are no longer regulated is the rail service or airlines in the US.
 On the other hand, there are also industries that did not need regulation in the past, but are in need of it now.
 This includes for example the real estate market.

 Another category are the markets that encountered major changes in regulatory approaches due to various crises.
 A prime example are stock exchanges following stock market crashes.

 The practice of regulating markets dates back centuries when ancient societies relied on standardised weights and measurements and practised punishment for theft and fraud.
 For the most part, market regulations have been imposed by the central governments and to a lesser extent by interest groups.
 One notable example of such interest groups is medieval guilds.
 They were often either craft guilds or merchant guilds, and controlled the practise of their profession in their particular area.
 Guilds defined requirements for practising their profession, which usually meant that only guild members could practise their profession or sell their goods within their city.
 Since the beginning of the 20th century, labour groups at times have had regulatory roles in some markets.

-Controversy
+Reception

 Regulation is considered a polarising issue.
 Those in favour of regulating usually see it as beneficial to the wider society, for example regulations targeting ecological, racial, or religion related issues.
 Those against regulation see it as a tool for lobbying or as a source for creating unfair competition.
 Some advocates of free market generally see any regulation except for the most essential ones as costly and inefficient.